yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/send-spam.md

 # Send spam transactions to your node

-**When you run a node, it wait to receive and process transactions from its neighbors.
-To test how many transactions per second your node can process, you can use a web API endpoint to send it spam transactions.**
+**To test how many transactions per second your node can process, you can use a web API endpoint to send it spam transactions.**

 The `spammer` API endpoint allows you to send your node spam transactions.